iloveitaly/gmail-draft-creator/readme.md

 7. Download the JSON file, rename it to `credentials.json`, and place it in the root of this project.
 8. Run the script and oauth into your account

-If you want to edit scopes, you can:
+If you want to edit scopes on an existing application, you can:

 1. OAuth Consent Screen
 2. Edit
 3. Continue to step 2
 4. Add or remove scopes
-5.
+5. Add scopes and save

 #### Credential Scopes Needed